Monik09/Dicee/README.md

 A new Flutter project.

--This was a simple app where i learnt using stateful widgets and why they are useful.I learned from **"Introduction to Flutter Development Using Dart"** by Angela.
+-This was a simple app where i learned using stateful widgets and why they are useful.I learned from **"Introduction to Flutter Development Using Dart"** by Angela.

 ## Getting Started